awsdocs/aws-app-runner-developer-guide/doc_source/manage-create.md

 During service creation, App Runner launches a service that runs a container instance of the image you provide\.
 There is no build phase in this case\.

+For more information, see [App Runner service based on a source image](service-source-image.md)\.

 **Topics**
 + [Creating a service from an image using the App Runner console](#manage-create.create.ecr.console)
 + [Creating a service from an image using the App Runner API or AWS CLI](#manage-create.create.ecr.api)